Gaudy Night: Reception

+Themes

 Although no murder occurs in Gaudy Night, it includes a great deal of suspense and psychological thrills.
 The narrative is interwoven with a love story and an examination of women's struggles to enlarge their roles and achieve some independence within the social climate of 1930s England, and the novel has been described as "the first feminist mystery novel".